Earthsearch

-Earthsearch: A Ten-Part Adventure Serial in Time and Space is a science fiction radio series written by James Follett.
+Earthsearch: A Ten-Part Adventure Serial in Time and Space is a British science fiction radio series written by James Follett.
 It consists of ten half-hour episodes.
 It was first broadcast on BBC Radio 4 between January and March 1981.
 There is also a novelisation by Follett of the same name.
 The series has been released on cassette and audio CD.
 Since 2003 it has been re-broadcast, several times in the Seventh Dimension science fiction slot on BBC 7 and its successor BBC Radio 4 Extra.

 A sequel, Earthsearch 2 was broadcast between January and March 1982.
 There is also a novelisation by Follett under the title Earthsearch 2: Deathship.
 The series has been released on cassette and audio CD, and has been rerun several times on BBC Radio 4 Extra beginning in 2003.